thebushschool/cpjava/lessons/week8/readme.md

 # Week 8

 ## Learning Objectives
-* Understand why and when to use Objects in your code
+* Understand Motion of shapes in your canvas
-* Understand and be able to use Object syntax
+* Understand code structuring by using Functions and use of Arrays

 ## Announcements
 * [New Remote Schooling Daily Schedule](https://bush.myschoolapp.com/ftpimages/409/download/download_4431973.pdf)